Ian-C-Harvey/BI_Dashboards/README.md

 # Dashboarding_Projects
 Power Bi Dashboard can only be shared in PDF or Powerpoint.
+It took three months to make the Sales Retail Data dashboard.

 Tableau dashboards:
 Running total of Male to Female Employees: https://public.tableau.com/views/TableauandSQLExercise1/Sheet1?:language=en-US&:display_count=n&:origin=viz_share_link